phpMussel/phpMussel/_docs/readme.zh.md

 - Required parameters: (none)
 - Optional parameters: (none)
 - Example: `?pword=[script_password]&phpmussel=update`
 - What it does: Checks为updates to both phpMussel和its signatures.
 If update checks succeed和updates are found，will attempt to download和install these updates.
 If update checks fail，update will abort.
 Results of the entire process are printed to the screen.
-I recommend checking at least once per month to ensure that your signatures和your copy of phpMussel are kept up to-date (unless，of course，you're checking为updates和installing them manually，which，I'd still recommend doing at least once per month).
+I recommend checking at least once per month to ensure that your signatures和your copy of phpMussel are kept up to-date (unless，当然，you're checking为updates和installing them manually，which，I'd still recommend doing at least once per month).
 Checking more than twice per month是probably pointless，considering I'm (at the time of writing this) working on this 计划 by myself和I'm very unlikely to be able to produce updates of any kind more frequently than that (nor do I particularly want to为the most part）。

 greylist
 - Password required: script_password